Lazarus Lake: Career

-Backyard Events

-Lake went on to invent a new format of race in 2011, the backyard ultra.
-Participants run a 4.167-mile loop every hour, on the hour and are eliminated if they fail to complete the loop in time.
-The distance of each loop is equal to 100 divided by 24, so that a competitor runs 100 miles for a full day of competition.
+In 2012, Lake created the backyard ultra, where participants run a 4.167-mile (6.706 km) loop every hour, on the hour and are eliminated if they fail to complete the loop in time.
+The distance of each loop is equal to 100 miles divided by 24 hours, so that a competitor would run 100 miles for a full day of competition.
 The winner is the competitor who finishes one extra loop after all the other runners have dropped.
 The length of the event can range from 24 hours to four and a half days.

 In 2020, Lake held the first Big Dog's Backyard Satellite Team Championship, where 25 countries competed against one another remotely from their respective homelands.
 Each team was allowed 15 runners and a team score would be the accumulation of the loops of each runner.
 By 2022, the number of countries participating had ballooned to 37 countries, which The New York Times called "an international battle royale," encompassing "qualifiers, hype videos and a livestream broadcast."

-In 2022, two Belgian runners set the world record together by running 101 consecutive hours.
-Both runners decided not to continue and were thus unofficial finishers, though their record was honored.
-“This,” said Lake, “is the first time the runners defeated me.”

-Backyard ultras are now held in over 40 countries across the globe.

-In the Media
+Media appearances

-Lake has been the subject of several documentaries, including the 2014 The Barkley Marathons: The Race That Eats Its Young and 2017's Where Dreams Go To Die.
-In 2021, Lake appeared on episode 27 of Real Sports with Bryant Gumble, where he was interviewed by Mary Carillo.
-When asked by Carillo if he was a sadist, Lake responded, "No. People enjoy it.
-There is just some discomfort involved."
+Lake has appeared in several documentaries, including the 2014 The Barkley Marathons: The Race That Eats Its Young and 2017's Where Dreams Go To Die.
+In 2021, Lake appeared on episode 27 of Real Sports with Bryant Gumbel, where he was interviewed by Mary Carillo.

 Lake has been featured in Sports Illustrated, The New York Times, and The Guardian.
-He's been a columnist for Ultrarunning Magazine since its inception in May 1981.